 - are given the opportunity to present evidence

-Inspectors will provide oral feedback to teachers and other staff about the work they see.
+Inspectors will give oral feedback to teachers and other staff about the work that they see.

 - the grades awarded for each judgement

-- that these grades may be subject to change following quality assurance procedures and should remain confidential
+- that the grades are provisional and may be subject to change following quality assurance procedures and should remain confidential

 - that the written report will mention the main points in the feedback

-- that where the school has failed to comply with the independent school standards and has been judged requires improvement or inadequate, it will be subject to a progress monitoring inspection
+- if relevant, that when the school has failed to comply with the independent school standards and has been judged requires improvement or inadequate, it is likely to receive a progress monitoring inspection

 After the inspection